saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test.md

-# Oracle Cloud Infrastructure 2025 \- Generative AI Professional Practice Exam, you can find the answers here -> [Solutions](#answers)
+# Oracle Practice Test 1Z0-1127-25 : Oracle Cloud Infrastructure 2025 Generative AI Professional

 #### Q1.
 What is the role of the inputs parameter in the given code snippet?
 inputs = [